-- School Leadership Student Learning Outcomes - Links to BYU Graduate Catalog, BYU Class Schedule, & Academic Calendars - Master School Leadership Schedule provides the anticipated schedule of course offerings by semester/term for the next two years to facilitate student planning. - The School Leadership Class Schedules for a given semester/term are posted when registration opens and provide specific days and times that courses are offered.
+- School Leadership Student Learning Outcomes - Links to BYU Graduate Catalog, BYU Class Schedule, & Academic Calendars - Master School Leadership Schedule provides the anticipated schedule of course offerings by semester/term for the next two years to facilitate student planning. - The School Leadership Track Schedules for the traditional LPP and ExSL Tracks.
+Students may opt to for additional flexibility by pursuing the program on a custom track schedule.
+To explore this option, contact Dr. Julie Hite. - The School Leadership Class Schedules for a given semester/term are posted when registration opens and provide specific days and times that courses are offered.